FAQs - Volunteer in Spain

 Teacher in Seville with her class of students

-CIEE volunteers are placed in Castilla y León, a large province northwest of Madrid.
+Volunteers are placed in Castilla y León, a large province northwest of Madrid.
 Most of the placements are in small towns, which means you’ll get an intimate, close-up view into Spanish culture and society.
-Compared to jobs in the big cities of Spain, you’ll have fewer foreigners around you, giving you a great opportunity to practice and improve your Spanish.
+Compared to other programs, you’ll have fewer foreigners around you, giving you a great opportunity to practice and improve your Spanish.
+To learn more about popular cities within the province, read this page here.

 Participants on our program utilize the 90 day tourist/visitor/volunteer entry permission that US and Canadian citizens are granted upon entry into Spain.
 This means that you can’t legally take a second job aside from your volunteer position.